 The tablets also contain the following inactive ingredients:

 colloidal anhydrous silica

-Alodorm also contains sugars (as galactose and lactose) and sulfites.
+Alodorm also contains sugars (as lactose), traces of galactose and sulfites.
 The tablets

 are gluten free.